TechGiovanni/Zendesk-Support-Administrator/README.md

 If you have coding experience, here are the necessary code snippets:

-For creating a new end-user:
+For creating a new end-user :
 ```
 curl -v -u {email_address}:{password} https://{subdomain}.zendesk.com/api/v2/users.json \
 -H "Content-Type: application/json"